nh-server/switch-guide/docs/user_guide/emummc/sd_preparation.md

     11. Reinsert your SD card back into your Switch

     !!!danger "About emummc.txt"
-        Putting the `emummc.txt` file in `/atmosphere/hosts` will prevent your emuMMC(emunand) from connecting to Nintendo.
+        Putting the `emummc.txt` file provided by this guide into `/atmosphere/hosts` will prevent your emuMMC(emunand) from connecting to Nintendo.
 Not doing this will likely result in a ban.

     !!! tip ""
         Your SD card should look similar to this.
 The `Nintendo` folder will not be present if your switch has not already booted with the microSD card inserted.